-Bramley Village is the umbrella name for Practices run by the Fuller and Forbes Partnership under a Primary Medical Services Contract.
+Bramley Village is the umbrella name for Practices run by the Fuller and Forbes Partnership under a General Medical Services (GMS - Leeds) Contract.
+Briercliffe GP Surgery is the name given to a Practice in Burnley run by Reimagining General Practice GPMS Services Ltd under an Alternative Primary Medical Services (APMS - Burnley) Contract.
 The current Practices and services include the following:

-At Bramley Village we aim to deliver services that enable patients to live longer, healthier lives are are full, active and meaningful.
+At the Practices, we aim to deliver services that enable patients to live longer, healthier lives are are full, active and meaningful.
 We do this in full consideration of privacy.
 We strive to comply with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA), and to be leaders in primary healthcare when it comes to healthcare and privacy.

 Who is responsible for my information?

-Fuller and Forbes Partnership is the data controller for your information and is responsible for looking after your record while you are a registered patient.
+The organisation is the data controller for your information and is responsible for looking after your record while you are a registered patient.
 The person with the key responsibility for data protection and security is Mr Methven Forbes.
 Any queries or concerns should be raised with the practice first.
-The Leeds Clinical Commissioning Group also provide the practice with a Data Protection Officer, who can be contacted via email (Leedsccg.firstname.lastname@example.org).
+Leeds Clinical Commissioning Group (for Leeds Practices) and East Lancashire CCG (for Burnley Practice) also provides the practice with a Data Protection Officer, who can be contacted via email Leeds - Leedsccg.firstname.lastname@example.org, Burnley email@example.com

-The Fuller and Forbes Partnership offers a range of services delivered at our physical locations and via our website and smartphone app.
+The organisation offers a range of services delivered at our physical locations and via our website and smartphone app.